Why We Love It

 National Hourly Wage

 How do Obstetrician Gynecologist (OBGYN) salaries stack up to other jobs across the country?
 Based on the latest jobs data nationwide, Obstetrician Gynecologist (OBGYN)'s can make an average annual salary of $222,400, or $107 per hour.
 On the lower end, they can make $157,590 or $76 per hour, perhaps when just starting out or based on the state you live in.

 Salary Rankings And Facts

 Programs and Degrees

-Here are the most common degrees for becoming an Obstetrician Gynecologist (OBGYN). a PhD or Professional is usually recommended and specifically a degree or coursework that prepares you for the particular field, see below.
+Here are the most common degrees for becoming an Obstetrician Gynecologist (OBGYN). a is usually recommended and specifically a degree or coursework that prepares you for the particular field, see below.

 - 93.7% Doctorate

 - 0.2% Less than High School

 Est. New Jobs4,300